-It includes coursework, training in the field, and a time when the applicant is observed when working with children to receive the CDA credential.
-For 3 years, the CDA credential is valid and requires renewal.
+It includes coursework, training in the field, and time when the applicant is under observation while working with children to receive the CDA credential.

-Childcare assists children of preschool age in preparing for kindergarten.
-Moreover, some careers also involve managing centers and a home’s capability to provide a child in the most suitable environment.
+Childcare careers involve managing child care centers or a home’s capability to provide a child with the most suitable environment.